Date Bars

 After dates have reduced and thickened.

-Step 2: Boil the mixture until the liquid has evaporated and the dates have turned into a thickened paste.
-Be sure to stir occasionally to prevent any sticking to the pot.
+Step 2: Boil the mixture until the liquid evaporates and the dates thicken into a paste.

 Pecans added with lemon juice being added.

-Step 3: Remove the date mixture from the heat and add the chopped pecans and lemon juice.
+Step 3: Remove the date mixture from the heat and add the pecans and lemon juice.

 Date pecan mixture after combining.